Atul141/bus-reservation/readMe.txt

 10.Cancellation fees is applied as per cancellation policy 11.If payment is not made for order within 30 min, order gets cancelled automatically 12.30 minutes prior to the departure time of the bus, reminder message is sent out all customers booked for that route.
+13.Admin can send a promotional offers to all customers

 This project consists of four different servers running parallel,